Work Within the Green or Other Third Party?

 Regarding Other Third Parties

 As far as I can tell, the other third parties are either too small or too much like extreme wings of the major parties to be worth bothering with.
 Feel free to disagree.
-In my opinion, if none of the four parties covered so far meets the bill, it is time to start a new party, which is the subject of the next section.
+In my opinion, if none of the four parties covered so far meets the bill, it is time to start a new party.